Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 ## Delete an attribute

 You can delete an attribute from the *PIM* module and move it to the *DELETED ATTRIBUTES* tab in the *DataHub* module if it is no longer needed.
 Attributes that are assigned as defining attributes to any variant set cannot be deleted.
 As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute.
-Instead, you can deactivate an attribute and thus prevent its use.
+Instead, you can [deactivate an attribute](#deactivate-an-attribute) and thus prevent its use.

 #### Prerequisites

 At least one attribute has been created, see [Create an attribute](#create-an-attribute).

-> [Info] By default, a certain number of attributes has been predefined in the *PIM Basic Set* attribute set.
+> [Info] By default, a certain number of attributes have been predefined in the *PIM Basic Set* attribute set.

 #### Procedure
 *PIM > Settings > Tab ATTRIBUTES*